Boston Family Green Card Lawyer

 - Provide you with an overview of the immigration process,

-- Accurately complete all necessary immigration forms,
+- Accurately complete all necessary forms,

-- Prepare documentation to support your immigration petition,
+- Prepare documentation to support your petition,

-- Submit your immigration application to United States Citizenship and Immigration, Nation Visa Center, Department of State and other agencies, and
+- Submit your application to United States Citizenship and Immigration, Nation Visa Center, Department of State and other agencies, and

-- Prepare you and represent you as your attorney at immigration interviews at USCIS and U.S. consulates abroad.
+- Prepare you and represent you as your attorney at interviews at USCIS and U.S. consulates abroad.

 - Spouses of U.S. citizens